pascalpdx/brainsilo.org/content/about/equipment.md

 ## Have a Donation?

-Head over to our [Donate page](/donate/) to learn how donations work at Chimera.
+Head over to our [Donate page](/donate/) to learn how donations work at BrainSilo.